Pertussis (Whooping Cough)

 If your doctor thinks you have pertussis, a swab from your nose or throat can confirm the diagnosis.

 A vaccine is available for both children and adults.
-Children receive an immunization called DTaP, which includes pertussis, diphtheria and tetanus vaccines.
-Babies under 6 weeks old and children ages 7 and older cannot receive DTaP.
+Children up to age 7 years old receive an immunization called DTaP, which includes pertussis, diphtheria and tetanus vaccines.
+Babies under 6 weeks old cannot receive DTaP.

 Doctors recommend 5 total doses of the DTaP vaccine for all infants and children, unless there is a medical reason to withhold vaccination.
 Children are usually immunized at ages 2 months, 4 months, 6 months, 15 to 18 months and 4 to 6 years.